Build an oxygen plant

 Note: The sites below are no longer live.
 The links will take you to archived versions of those Web pages, which might be a bit slower to load than a normal Web page.
 We have left his lesson live on Education World because the information on the pages is for the teacher's use only; it is still valuable information that can be used to create an engaging lesson for students.

-Display to students A Conceptual Model of the Circulatory System [archived copy], or draw the model on yhe chalkboard.
+- Display to students A conceptual model of the Circulatory System [archived copy], or draw the model on the chalkboard.

 Adapted from A Conceptual Model of the Circulatory System.